microsoft/copilot-camp/docs/pages/test.md

 ## Exercise 1: Learn the controls

-In this exercise, you'll learn how to use the `<cc-lab-end-step>` web control, which allows users to log their process at the end of each step.
+In this exercise, you'll learn how to use the `<cc-end-step>` web control, which allows users to log their process at the end of each step.

 ### Step 1: Write the markup

 Each step must begin with a 3rd level header ("###") that includes the name of the step.
-Then insert the `<cc-lab-end-step>` control at the end of the step.
+Then insert the `<cc-end-step>` control at the end of the step.

 For example,